-&lt;sup>127 In other regions, such recurring efforts may go by other names.
-However, the general concept of regular, recurring efforts to understand the progress of a market transformation initiative is widely accepted in the energy efficiency industry.
+In practice, planning a market transformation initiative requires developing a process for obtaining sufficient market data to enable the establishment of a reasonable baseline, as well as for on-going estimation of savings from the MT initiative.
+The ESF should identify these sources of information and how the data will be used.
+Below are a few of to understand the progress of a market transformation initiative is widely accepted in the energy efficiency industry.
 This paper uses the term MPER for envisioned MT evaluations in Illinois.
-For examples of completed MPERs, see https://neea.org/resources-reports attribution over time via theory-based evaluation.
+For examples of completed MPERs, see https://neea.org/resources-reports the approaches to meet this requirement:

-Market Progress Indicator is the term used in the Northwest.
+&lt;sup>132 Market Progress Indicator is the term used in the Pacific Northwest.
 A closely related term that is often used in other regions of the country is "market indicator," although there are shades of differences in the meanings of the terms.
-2021 IL TRM v9.0 Vol. 4 September 25, 2020 FINAL